OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/pzb/_index.en.md

 {{< figure src="/images/docs/railway-wiki/signalling/ks-signalling/pzb/PZB_Supervision_Curves.png" width="740px" >}}

 ## Release from 1000 Hz supervision

-700 m after the 1000 Hz influence the train driver can release from the 1000 Hz influence if the main signal has turned to *Ks 1* again in the meantime.
+700 m after the 1000 Hz influence the train driver can stop braking if the main signal has turned back to *Ks 1* in the meantime.
 In this case he can accelerate again to the maximum permitted speed.

 ## Restrictive Mode

 If a train stops while a PZB supervision is active, or if its speed drops below the **switching speed** of 10 km/h for at least 15 seconds, **more restrictive supervision curves** are activated.

 In this **restrictive mode**, the 1000 Hz supervision curve is lowered to a maximum permissible speed of **45 km/h**.